hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Each assignment set is scored from 100 points as well as extra rewards.
 Therefore, the total score of each set can be more than 100.
 * **Submission after the deadline will not be accepted!** Exceptionally, Assignments 1 to 6, could be submitted after their deadline up to Farvardin 26, but it is subjected to a penalty of 30 points.
 * Failure to comply with the [Academic Honor Code](https://github.com/hhaji/Applied-Machine-Learning#academic-honor-code) will result in the ZERO score in each set and may have additional consequences!
 * The score of the final project will be calculated from 100 points.
-It can also be more than 100 due to the added rewards!
+It may also be more than 100 due to the added rewards!
 * The final score of assignments (1 to 16, excluding the final project) will be calculated based on the weighted average of them, from 100 points.
-Moreover, it can be more than 100 due to the added rewards!
+Moreover, it may be more than 100 due to the added rewards!
 * Scores may be commented.
 Furthermore, students could also comment on their scores and request for re-evaluation in the form of email, which will be considered at the end of the course.

 <!--* Submission after the deadline is subjected to a penalty, which is 20 points for submission within a week after the deadline and 30 points for more than a week. -->